 For a sound amplifier that limits background noise while enhancing nearby sounds, the Williams Sound Pocketalker is popular with consumers.
 This device features a central unit connected by headphones or earbuds.
 While the unit is larger than other sound amplifiers, it usually fits easily inside the wearer’s pocket or purse.

 The Pocketalker comes in two models, Ultra and Pro.
 Both feature heavy-duty construction and comfortable earphones or buds.
-At around $140, the Williams Sound device is more expensive than other personal sound amplifiers, but many users find the tool’s sound control to be worth the investment.
+The Williams Sound device is more expensive than other personal sound amplifiers, but many users find the tool’s sound control to be worth the investment.